voithos/SoulBurst/IDEAS.md

 - Some sort of space craft game, where you collect items or move through checkpoints
 - You speed up as you do so
 - Goal is to speed up enough to warp to space

+## Final game

+Original idea morphed into essentially an infinite-runner.